 Tang Yuan (Glutinous Rice Balls)

 Tang Yuan or glutinous rice balls (汤圆) literally means “round dumplings in sweet soup” (汤圆糖水).
-It is a Chinese snack often eaten during Winter solstice aka “dong zhi” (冬至), which usually falls on the 21st or 22nd of December; “yuan xiao” (元宵) which is the 15th day of Chinese New Year; or any auspicious family celebrations.
+It is a Chinese snack often eaten during Winter solstice aka “dong zhi” (冬至), which usually falls on the 21st or 22nd of December; or “yuan xiao” (元宵) which is the 15th day of Chinese New Year; or any auspicious family celebrations.

 Stay in touch on Instagram